-- Ronald Bloomfield, Warden at San Quentin State Prison
+- Ron Broomfield, Warden at San Quentin State Prison

 “My degree is from Mt.
-Tam.
-I’m proud!
+Tam. and I’m proud!
 As a graduate, I saw MTC change the dynamics of San Quentin.
-It changed San Quentin into an institution where people who want to change their lives want to be transferred.
-Accreditation gives the college the accolades it deserves as an organization that changes people’s minds and lives.”
+It changed San Quentin into an institution where people who wanted to change their lives have the opportunity to do so.
+Accreditation gives the college the credit it deserves as a school that changes the lives and culture of our society.”

 - Bonaru Richardson, MTC Graduate

 Mount Tamalpais College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 331 J Street, Suite 200, Sacramento, CA 95814, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Additional information about accreditation, including the filing of complaints against member institutions, can be found on ACCJC’s website (accjc.org) under the Resources dropdown menu Complaint Process.